 extract()

-to quick “map” our email template variables.
+to quickly “map” our email template variables.

 That’s all for the tutorial, and here is a small section on some extras and links that may be useful to you.